coderaiser/putout/README.md

 Where `__` is a placeholder for anything.

-*Remember: template key should be valid JavaScript, or Type name like in previous example.*
+*☝️Remember: template key should be valid JavaScript, or Type name like in previous example.*

 You can also use `include` and/or `exclude` insead of `traverse` and `filter` ([more sophisticated example](https://github.com/coderaiser/putout/blob/master/packages/plugin-add-return-await/lib/add-return-await.js)):